quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 If both the `@Qualifier` and `@Primary` annotations are present, then the @Qualifier annotation will have precedence.
 Basically, `@Primary` defines a default, while `@Qualifier` is very specific.

-There is only one instance of the bean type, it does not really matter the bean name.
+If there is only one instance of the bean type, it does not really matter the bean name.

 `@Autowired` supports Generic Types.

 `@Autowired` supports Arrays, Collections, and Maps.

-There should be only ONE @Autowired constructor in a class
+There should be only one and only one `@Autowired` constructor in a class

 `@Autowired` attribute `required` can only be used with setters, NOT constructor.
 Constructor injection is always **mandatory**.
   - `@Required` is alternative for `required` attribute but deprecated.